 Brushing with a normal toothpaste can help keep your teeth clean and white; all toothpastes have mild whitening benefits.
 Abrasive action and polishing from brushing, along with what your dentist or dental hygienist does to your teeth during a professional cleaning, are effective methods for removing some external stains.
 A whitening toothpaste contains additional chemical or polishing agents to help make teeth whiter.
 Brush twice daily with a whitening toothpaste that also helps to fight cavities and reduces plaque, and you'll not only be whitening your teeth but also practicing good dental care.

-- You can use a toothbrush like Colgate® 360 for that extra special polishing action.
+Learn how to make teeth whiter with a few other dental care techniques.
+You can use a toothbrush like Colgate® 360 Optic White® for that extra special polishing action.
 With soft rubber cups to hold the whitening toothpaste and polishing bristles for more effective stain removal, you can easily take the brightening regimen to the next level.

-If you want to try other options like in-office bleaching or whitening gels for more dramatic results, make an appointment with your dentist.
-They’ll talk you through the whitening treatments that are right for your smile.
+Brushing with a whitening toothpaste will not transform your smile overnight.
+It can take weeks to get the look you want.
+If you want to try other options like in-office bleaching or whitening gels for more dramatic results, then make an appointment with your dentist to talk about what tooth whitening treatments are right for your smile.